Republic of Albania

 Background: Girls are underrepresented in vocational education and training in Albania (less than 20%).
 Increasing access for girls and women to vocational qualifications and thus to the labour market is therefore one of the priorities of the Albanian strategy for employment and training.

 Objective: Based on the results of the project "Promoting girls' access to technological occupations using the example of IT" the focus of this project is on integrating gender aspects into school quality development.
 In Albania school self-evaluation (SA) has been implemented in vocational education and training since 2018/2019 as a first step towards the introduction of a QA system.
 A school quality framework and corresponding self-evaluation instruments have been developed for this purpose.
-Within the framework of the project Creation of a gender-sensitive school culture as part of school quality development gender indicators have been integrated into the school self-evaluation tools in close cooperation with the National Agency for Vocational Education and Qualifications and gender representatives of Albanian schools of vocational education and training.
+Within the framework of the project Creation of a gender-sensitive school culture as part of school quality development gender indicators have been integrated into the school self-evaluation tools in close cooperation with the National Agency for Vocational Education and Qualifications and gender officers of Albanian schools of vocational education and training.
 School teams (gender, quality and self-evaluation officers, headmasters and headmistresses) are trained in the use of the results of school self-evaluation for school quality development and thus the creation of a gender-sensitive school culture.

 Direct target group: Headmasters and headmistresses of all 34 schools of vocational education and training in Albania, coordinators for self-evaluation and quality development at schools of vocational education and training in Albania, representatives of the Agency for Vocational Training and Qualifications